pyomeca/bioptim/README.md

 # How to install
 The preferred way to install for the lay user is using anaconda.
 Another way, more designed for the core programmers is from the sources.
-When it is theoretically possible to use `bioptim` from Windows, it is highly discouraged since it will require to manually compile all the dependencies.
+While it is theoretically possible to use `bioptim` from Windows, it is highly discouraged since it will require to manually compile all the dependencies.
 A great alternative for the Windows users is *Ubuntu on Windows*.

 ## Installing from Anaconda (For Linux and Mac)